zell-mbc/dmarcts-report-viewer/README.md

 $dbpass="xxx";
 ```

-Ensure that `dmarcts-report-viewer-config.php`, `dmarcts-report-viewer.php`, anf `default.css` are in the same folder.
+Ensure that `dmarcts-report-viewer-config.php`, `dmarcts-report-viewer.php`, and `default.css` are in the same folder.
 ## Usage

 Navigate in your browser to the location of the `dmarcts-report-viewer.php` file.